 A prototype of a software application is not required for USPTO patent application, however such a method assists in research and development, as well as documentation of the invention process, including testing of a product.
 Patent applications also require a drafted illustration or other rendering, showing the steps of invention conception to point of finished application, process, or result.
 An intellectual property attorney will represent a client in securing the rights to the invention, as well as the documentation submitted to patent examination as part of the overall patent.

 Tangible components strengthen the power of a software utility patent application.
 An application including description of hardware or alternatives for improvements of an existing patented idea transformed into a new process or application, discusses exactly how a computer implemented process is distinct in design and utility.
 Logic gates are critical element in software implemented processes.
 A patent application should discuss how the new software manipulates logic gates to substantiate a request for patent registration.

 With the counsel of intellectual property attorneys, inventors have made inroads in the legal realm, as computing technologies precede all written law.
 In Washington State, for instance, the headquarters of software giant, Microsoft, the persistence of “unwritten law” as an acceptable basis of judicial decision, has created the conditions for new software patent eligibility.
 The U.S. Supreme Court has also expanded legal interpretation of patent to include software, statutory provisions have in response narrowed to meet the specificity of process.

 For inquiries about software patent in United States, post your legal need at the UpCounsel marketplace.
 UpCounsel lawyers represent the top 5 percent attorneys in the United States, graduating from top law schools such as Harvard Law School and Yale Law School.
-UpCounsel attorneys have an average 14 years of legal experience, and have represented corporate clients like Google and Stripe.
+UpCounsel attorneys have an average 14 years of legal experience, and have represented corporate clients like Google and Menlo Ventures.